wongkj12/TFT-Rolling-Odds-Calculator/README.md

 Visit [here](https://wongkj12.github.io/TFT-Rolling-Odds-Calculator/).

+**Update as of 31/7/24:** Set 12 bag sizes and shop odds.
+30/25/18/10/9 for each cost, 14/13/13/12/8 distinct champions for each cost.
+Also included toggle for comparison between sets.

 **Update as of 29/5/24:** Set 11 bag sizes and shop odds.
 22/20/17/10/9 for each cost, 13/13/13/12/8 distinct champions for each cost.
 Updated level 7/8 cost probabilities

 **Update as of 26/11/23:** Set 10 bag sizes and shop odds.
 22/20/17/10/9 for each cost, 13/13/13/13/8 distinct champions for each cost